 MLIS Admissions Overview

-The online application opens annually on Sept.
+The next admissions cycle will be to start the program in Autumn 2020 and will open on Sept.
 1. Use the link below to get detailed information about the timeline and process.

 All applicants to the MLIS program must meet the following basic requirements: